 If you happen to be in Largo and are looking for something to do with (or without) your kids consider stopping by the Florida Botanical Gardens.
 It’s a 100 acre park right in the middle of the city.
 You’ll find a series of little gardens all in one.
 And your entrance is free.

-Right outside the Visitor Center is an area with percussion instruments that kids would love.
-They’re set against the greenery, even if you don’t play music you can appreciate their artistic value.
+Right outside the Visitor Center, in the butterfly garden, is an area with percussion instruments that kids would love.
+Set against the plants they are as visually pleasing as they are musically.

 Another garden I really like is the Herb Garden.
 I love gardening at home so it was fun picking out the plants I had grown before and seeing others that I’d like to try growing in the future.
 They have everything from common plants like basil and sage to an allspice tree which I don’t think I’ve seen before.